-Centennial Trail is closed annually between April 1 and June 21 inclusive.
+Centennial Trail is closed annually between April 1 and June 21 inclusive to protect mountain sheep.

 Under the best of circumstances the hike over Mount Allan will be a very long and arduous day but the long haul across Centennial Ridge will be a phenomenal experience at higher altitude for an extended time.
 The unfolding views are spectacular and relentless.